utahnanofab/nemo-installation-notes/README.md

 django-admin collectstatic
 ```

-Here you might create a super user with "django-admin createsuperuser", but I'm actually going to skip that step and import a bunch of test data that includes a super user.
+Here you might create a super user with "django-admin createsuperuser", but I'm actually going to skip that step and import a bunch of test data that includes a super user:

 ```
 wget https://raw.githubusercontent.com/utahnanofab/nemo-installation-notes/master/helper-scripts/nemo-fixtures.json